Lionel Messi news: Injury-hit Barcelona captain enduring worst start to a season in his career | Goal.com

 Another cameo against Granada in the league would follow before Messi was handed his first start of the season against Villarreal.

-After setting up Antoine Griezmann for the opening goal after just six minutes, Messi would require treatment off the pitch for a thigh complaint in the 28th minute and, after struggling through the remainder of the first-half, would be replaced at the interval by Ousmane Dembele.
+After setting up Antoine Griezmann for the opening goal after just six minutes, Messi required treatment off the pitch for a thigh complaint in the 28th minute and, after struggling through the remainder of the first half, was replaced at the interval by Ousmane Dembele.

 Following the match, Valverde tried to talk down his star's injury woes but his attempt at hyperbole was closer to reality than he would have liked.